upper waypoint

 Shagoofa Khan leads a rally from the Antioch Police Department to City Hall with dozens of community members on April 18, 2023, to protest the racist and homophobic text messages shared among the department.
 (Beth LaBerge/KQED)

-The San Francisco Bay Area has a long history of protest.
-But if you’re planning on attend a rally, how can you stay safe?
+But if you plan on attending a rally, how can you stay safe?
 What are your rights as a protester?

 And remember: If you’re unable to join a rally or protest in person for whatever reason but want to make your stance on an issue known, you always have the option to contact your elected officials to express your opinions.
-For more information on what “call your reps” actually means, how to do it, and what to expect as a result, read our explainer, How Can I Call My Representative?
+For more information on what “call your reps” actually means, how to do it, and what to expect as a result, read our explainer: How Can I Call My Representative?
 A Step-by-Step Guide to the Process.

 Have a plan — and then a backup plan

-There’s a lot you can do before a protest.
+And there’s a lot you can do before a protest.

 Travel with friends